rzzzwilson/Random-Stuff/reddit_replies/shallow_deep_copy/README.rst

 where the line(s) prefixed with `>>>` are the output from the preceding line(s).

-So far, so familiar, but do we *really* understand exactly what python assignment does?
+So far, so familiar.
+But do we *really* understand exactly what python assignment does?
 It looks like `x` is set to a list `[1, [2, 3]]`, right?

 No, not in python!
 Let's draw a picture::